marcelmenezes/nomeml/README.md

-### using CONDA: create a environment from the YAML file:
-This script predicts a Person Genre from the first (portuguese version only) name of that person.
+### This script predicts a Person Genre from the first (portuguese version only) name of that person.

 ### using CONDA: create a environment from the YAML file: